 🍴 Serving suggestions

-We usually enjoy hummus as a dip with fresh raw vegetables and breadsticks.
+We usually enjoy hummus as a dip with fresh raw vegetables, carrot fritters, or breadsticks.
 It also makes a tasty wrap and sandwich filling too.
-Or, how about spoonful’s dolloped on a fresh green salad for a tasty light lunch?
+Or, how about spoonfuls dolloped on a fresh green salad for a tasty light lunch?